 Example: Employee A consistently asks 90% of customers to do a review, while Employee B only asks 10%.
 With technology in place, 100% of customers are given an opportunity to rate/review their experience when they complete their purchase.

 Analyzation.
 When data is collected in a consistent way, it can be analyzed for a wide range of information.
-Equipped with this data, management is able to make better decisions regarding products, services, staffing, profitability and more.
+Equipped with this data, management is able to make better decisions regarding products, services, staffing, profitability, and more.

 Collaboration.
-Co-working space, multiple location employee sharing, and freelancing, just to name a few, are allowing employees more freedom when it comes to where and when they can work.
+Co-working spaces, multiple location employee sharing, and freelancing, just to name a few, are allowing employees more freedom when it comes to where and when they can work.
 This makes communication more difficult and technology that facilitates remote communication more important than ever.

 Dynamic scheduling tools help employees to cover each other’s shifts within management set parameters putting co-worker collaboration and communication into their own hands so management can focus on profits.